Great and Little Kimble cum Marsh: All Saints Church, Little Kimble

 A church with chancel and nave existed before the mid-13th century, when the chancel was widened and the chancel arch inserted.
 The larger window and lowside window in the north wall of the chancel are early 14th century.
 The north and south porches and the doors and windows of the nave date from the early to mid 14th century.

-There is a simple font of the late12th or early 13th century and in the chancel are 13th century medieval tiles of Chertsey Abbey type (possibly obtained from the ruins of Chertsey Abbey).
+There is a simple font of the late 12th or early 13th century and in the chancel are 13th century medieval tiles of Chertsey Abbey type (possibly obtained from the ruins of Chertsey Abbey).

 The interior is decorated with the remains of early 14th century wall paintings, most of which appear to have represented saints (the church is dedicated to All Saints).
 They include St Francis preaching to the birds and a large figure of St George, but not all can be identified.
 There seems to have been a doom on the west wall, where a devil is pushing two women into the mouth of Hell.